mbeps/maruf.tailwindcss-module/README.md

-# AWS Cloud Module Language Module
+# Tailwind CSS Module
-Contains extensions for assisting with development using AI.
-This extension can be used as profiles; for example, if AI Assistance development is needed, then this can be enabled which will also enable all the extension related to it in bulk.
+Contains extensions for Tailwind CSS development for front-end design.
+This extension can be used as profiles; for example, if Tailwind CSS is needed, then this can be enabled which will also enable all the extension related to it in bulk.